Duncanville High School: Controversies

-A video of a student from Duncanville, 18-year-old sophomore Jeff Bliss scolding his social studies/history teacher, went viral in May 2013, and was picked up by media.
-CBS local news quoted the student:
+A video of a student from Duncanville, 18-year-old sophomore Jeff Bliss, scolding his social studies/history teacher, went viral in May 2013, and was picked up by media.
+KTVT quoted the student:

 You want kids to come into your class?
 You want them to get excited for this?
 You gotta come in here and make them excited.
 You want a kid to change and start doing better?
 You gotta touch his freakin' heart.
 Can't expect a kid to change if all you do is just tell 'em.

-The video was caught on video on a cellphone, posted on YouTube, and picked up by Reddit, Phillip DeFranco and Gawker.
+The video was captured on a cellphone, posted on YouTube, and picked up by Reddit, Philip DeFranco and Gawker.
 The official reaction of the Duncanville Independent School District was not to discipline the student, but to offer private and public reminders that there are other ways to make a point.
 The district issued a statement, saying, in part: "He makes a number of valid statements about how classrooms across America need to change, and we view this as an opportunity to have more conversations about transforming our schools to better meet the needs of our students."

 A video of students protesting the school's strict dress code was sent to several of the local media outlets, who reported on the incident.
 The Duncanville Independent School District said about 170 students were found in violation of the school's dress code and sent home.
 The crackdown on students violating the dress code is what led to a spontaneous mass protest.
 Administrators responded to the protest with a large police presence on campus a day afterward, which remained until the last day of the school year.